 - Oak Hills Elementary School in Ventura County has an aggressive lunch waste reduction goal: zero-waste generation.
 This program was implemented throughout Oak Park Unified School District and has been included in its Waste Management and Environmental Purchasing Procedures.

 School administrators have an opportunity to reduce waste through thoughtful purchasing practices that take into account packaging, a product’s shelf-life, and whether the item is recyclable or will eventually end up in a landfill.
+School administrators can also audit students’ preferences for meal choices to reduce additional food waste.
 Consider the following:

 - Is there an option with less packaging?

 - Will some of this product spoil before it is all used?